tankenwei/pyssa/README.md

 # pyssa
-paulbuenau's SSA-Toolbox (written in Java), ported into Python Original repository can be found at https://github.com/paulbuenau/SSA-Toolbox.
+paulbuenau's SSA-Toolbox (written in Java), ported into Python.
+Original repository can be found at https://github.com/paulbuenau/SSA-Toolbox.

 Libraries required: NumPy, SciPy